TheJgod/news_classification/README.md

 # News Classification

 News Classification is a Streamlit application that allows users to fetch, classify, and analyze news articles based on search terms and user-specific goals.
-The app leverages AI models to provide goal-oriented recommendations and general news classification.
+The app leverages AI models to provide goal-oriented recommendations.

 ## Features

 - Fetch news articles based on user-provided search terms.
-- Optional goal-oriented analysis to retrieve the most relevant articles for a specific user objective.
+- Goal-oriented analysis to retrieve the most relevant articles for a specific user objective.
-- Classify articles into predefined categories:
-  - Collaboration/Partnership
-  - Industry Growth/Trends
-  - Leadership Change
-- Sort articles based on classification scores.

 ## Installation